 How Do You Write a Proposal For a Government Contract?

 If you run a service-based business, you’re probably familiar with the process of preparing proposals for potential clients in the private sector.
 Making proposals or bids for government contracts, however, is a very different process.
 It’s much more complicated, mostly because of the substantial paperwork involved.
-The mistake many businesses make is failing to fulfill the agency’s expectations for information and follow the required format.
+Many businesses fail to fulfill the agency’s expectations for information and follow the required format.

 1. Know the Different Solicitation Methods